 What is important here, is that any number can be represented with ones and zeros or by a bunch of wires and transistors that are on or Off.
 The more the wires or transistors, the larger number you can store.
 Suppose you want to store information like text, images or sound, all these can be represented with numbers.
 These numbers can then be stored as on or off electrical signals.

 Terabyte contains 1024 gigabytes.
 A prefix Tera suggests a trillion of bytes.
 In the binary system, it would represent 1024 Gigabytes.
 1TB is a lot of storage space and to put it in perspective; it can store around a million photos.
-Nowadays most of the hard drives come in the rage of 1 to 3 TB
+Nowadays most hard drives come in the range of 1 to 3 TB.

 Exabyte or EB is a very large unit of data storage.
 1 EB = 1000 Petabytes.